pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ChartControl.md

 The ChartControl makes it easy to retrieve data asynchronously with the `datapromise` property.

-To use it `datapromise`, add a function to your web part that returns a `Promise<Chart.ChartData>` as follows:
+To use `datapromise`, add a function to your web part that returns a `Promise<Chart.ChartData>` as follows:

 ```TypeScript
  private _loadAsyncData(): Promise<Chart.ChartData> {